-Govindaraja shrine is dedicated to Lord Vishnu and it is one of the 108 holy temples of Lord Vishnu.
+There is also a Govindaraja shrine dedicated to Lord Vishnu and it is one of the 108 holy temples of Lord Vishnu.

-The Chidambaram temple is well connected with several water bodies in and around the temple complex.
-The name of the connected tanks are Sivaganga tank, Paramanandha koobham, Kuyya theertham, Pulimadu, Vyagrapatha Theertham, anantha theertham, Nagaseri tank, Brahma Theertham, Shivapiyai temple tank and Thiruparkadal.
+The Chidambaram temple is surrounded by several water bodies in and around the temple complex.
+The name of the connected tanks are Sivaganga tank, Paramanandha koobham, Kuyya theertham, Pulimadu, Vyagrapatha Theertham, Anantha Theertham, Nagaseri Tank, Brahma Theertham, Shivapiyai Tank and Thiruparkadal.

 The story of Chidambaram starts with the legend of Lord Shiva moving to Thillai Vanam (Thillai – tree; Vanam means forest).
 There were a group of Rishis or sages in this forest believing that they can control the Supreme Power through mantras (chants), rituals and magical spells.
 To refute, Lord Shiva disguises as a mendicant and Lord Vishnu disguises as Mohini, the consort of the mendicant and tests the fidelity of the wives of few sages who were proud of their chastity.

-Being a smart and beautiful mendicant, Lord Shiva enchants the wives of sages.
-Enraged by this, the sages performs poojas and invokes serpents on Lord Shiva.
-He in-turn captures all the snakes and adorns them as ornaments around his mated locks, neck and waist.
-Then, the sages invokes a ferocious tiger from the holy fire and targets it on the divine couple.
+Being a smart and beautiful mendicant, Lord Shiva enchants the wives of the sages.
+Enraged by this, the sages performs pooja and invoke serpents on Lord Shiva.
+He in-turn captures all the snakes and adorns them as ornaments around his matted locks, neck and waist.
+Then, the sages invokes a ferocious tiger from the holy fire and target it on the divine couple.
 Lord Shiva uses his nail to tear the skin of the tiger and wears it around his waist.
 After facing the defeat twice, the sages invokes a powerful demon – Muyalakan – a symbol of complete arrogance and ignorance.
 The Lord wearing on a gentle smile, steps on the demons back and makes him immovable.
-This is the point where he starts his Anandha Thandavam – an eternal blissful dance, and discloses whom they are.
-The sages surrenders themselves and admit that Supremacy cannot be controlled by any other power.
+This is the point where he starts his Anandha Thandavam – an eternal blissful dance, and discloses who they really are.
+The sages surrender themselves and admit that Supremacy cannot be controlled by any other power.

-Thillai Nataraja Kovil is being maintained by the endogamous group of Shaivite Brahmins called Dikshithar, who also works as priests in the temple.
+Thillai Nataraja Kovil is being maintained by the endogamous group of Shaivite Brahmins called Dikshithars, who also work as priests in the temple.
 It is said that these people were brought from Mt.
 Kailash by Saint Patanjali specifically for performing daily rituals in the temple.
 There were 3000 Dikshithars initially.
-Upon the request of Lord Brahma for performing pooja (ritual function), they made vedic sacrifice in heaven.
+Upon the request of Lord Brahma for performing pooja (ritual function), they made a Vedic sacrifice in heaven.
 After returning back from pooja, there were only 2999 Dikshithars.
-As they were wondering, they heard an oracle saying that the 3000th Dikshithar was Lord Shiva Himself.
+As they were wondering, they heard an oracle saying that the 3000th Dikshithar was Lord Shiva himself.

-The Anandha Thandava posture of Lord Nataraja (Lord Shiva) is one of the postures recognized all over the world.
+The Anandha Thandava posture of Lord Nataraja (Lord Shiva in the Cosmic Dance) is one of the postures recognized all over the world.
 This celestial dance posture tells us how Bharathanatiyam, an ancient form of Tamil Nadu dance, should be performed.

-The real meaning of the phrase Chidambara Rahasyam lies behind the curtain, which means that a person could know the secret of himself only when he removes the curtain of “maya”.
-It is being said that one can never reveal the secret until he removes the screen of maya from one’s mind, To Realise Onself.
+The real meaning of the phrase Chidambara Rahasyam lies behind the curtain, which means that a person could know the secret of himself only when he removes the curtain of “Maya”.
+It is said that one can never reveal the secret until he removes the screen of Maya from one’s mind, To Realise Onself.

-Chidambara Rahasyam also tells us another truth that relates to the period of Moses.
-It is said that according to the God’s commandments, Moses constructed a Garba graha but, did not placed any idol and covered it with a screen.
-This implies that God should not be worshiped with any idol as there is only one religion on the earth.
+The Chidambara Rahasyam also tells us another truth that relates to the period of Moses.
+It is said that according to the God’s commandments, Moses constructed a Garba Graha but did not place any idol and covered it with a screen.
+This implies that God should need not only be worshiped with any idol as there is only one religion on the earth.

-Chidambaram is well connected by road, railways and air.
+Chidambaram is a bustling, modern city now well connected by road, railways and air.

-The nearest airports present nearby Chidambaram are Tiruchirapalli airport and Chennai airport.
+The nearest airports present are at Tiruchirapalli (Trichy) and Chennai.

-The town is located on the Chennai-Trichy mainline of Southern Railway.
-There are many trains connecting the town with the major cities of Tamil Nadu.
+The city is located on the Chennai-Trichy mainline of Southern Railway.
+There are many trains connecting the town with other major cities of Tamil Nadu.